Dave’s Killer Bread: Science on complex carbs, inflammation

 If you enjoy the taste and want to leverage Dave’s bread nutrition without compromising your metabolic goals, follow this three-step protocol.

-1. Choose the “Thin-Sliced” varieties.
+1. Choose the thin-sliced varieties.

-2. Pair with healthy fats.
+2. Pair with protein and healthy fats.

 3. Read the label for your specific goal.

-Myth vs Fact
+Myth vs fact

 • Myth: “Dark bread is always whole wheat.”